The Relationship Between Money and Addiction

 Addiction Problems and Your Bank Account

 Now, let’s look at the flip side of the coin.
 Say spending isn’t your addiction, but alcohol or another substance is.
 What kind of impact is that going to have on your brain and, in the end, your wallet?
+Is there a relation between money issues and drug addiction?

 The first most obvious thing is that, whether your addiction is whiskey or crack, it’s going to cost you.
 If you’re deep in addiction, you may need to find some relief on a daily basis and that’s going to plummet your bank account.